ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 # qubetics-ubuntu22.04-validator-docker

 ## Description
-This is a working example of a Docker image that leverages Ubuntu 22.04 to run the Qubetics Mainnet Validator Node on any cloud environment, or hardware.
+This is a working example of a Dockerized deployment that leverages Ubuntu 22.04 to run the Qubetics Mainnet Validator Node on any cloud environment, or hardware.

-Note: Feel free to build you own docker image and tag it however you want, or use the one I am going to be maintaing across versions documented in these docs.
+If you want to save yourself time and use some server utilities for setting up things quick on your host server, clone this repo to your host you are using for validation before proceeding and take a look at the folder host-utilities.

+I will continue to pull from the upstream fork and make modifications to this repo to ensure validator-node enhancements continue to work in a Dockerized configuration and continual upgrades as they are released

 ### Key notes